dfouhey/sdodemo/README.md

 ![aia](images/aia_tile.png)

-Here's a more fun datapoint, an X9 flare:
+Here's a more fun datapoint, an X9 flare -- the super bright spot is far brighter than everything else):

 ![aia](images/tile_aia_flare.png)